chentihe/signature-example/README.md

 ```

 Merkle Root as Whitelist mechanism

-EIP712 to restrict that the user can only mint NFT via frontend
+Using EIP712 to restrict the user to mint NFT via frontend

 ## Backend